hackerb9/open-spelling-bee/README.md

 ### Commands to add words to user lists

-The usershould be able to quickly add words to a list when they come up during play.
+The user should be able to quickly add words to a list when they come up during play.

 There should be at least three word lists.